 Saying goodbye to you has been the hardest thing our little family has ever had to face.
-The loss, the pain, the emptiness, runs deep and we miss you so very much.
-It was sudden and cruel how you left us and it has shaken us to our core.
+We miss you so very much.

 You were a special girl.
 In the early days, your gorgeous eyes spoke to Mum, and we can still remember the innocent Facebook post from the local dogs home that thrust you onto Mum’s screen and soon after into our home.
 The eyes said it all.
 Despite being worried about everything, there was so much love and trust which grew every day.

 In the early days we graduated from dog school and worked with several dog behaviourists to help with your anxiety…the verdict each time being that all you really wanted, and where all the anxiety was coming from, was that you were scared of being abandoned again.
-All you really wanted was your Mum and Dad and we’re so thankful that we got to be your Mum and Dad.
+All you really wanted was your Mum and Dad.

 When Ben joined our family, your personality grew even more.
 You struggled initially to ‘share’ Mum and Dad, frequently thrusting your face in between them if they ever fussed him, but soon we learned that group hugs were even better.
 As a big sister you showed him the way, and turned into the biggest snitch, running to tell Mum and Dad when he was being naughty.

 We loved seeing your little character grow.
 From the nervous pup who used to anxiously watch us in the kitchen from afar, you soon came to be the biggest trip hazard as you sat adoringly under our feet, hoping for food scraps to appear.
 While once you sat at a distance on your bed in the living room, with time and confidence you soon realised that cuddling up under a blanket on the sofa was much nicer and would nudge your way into the smallest space possible, just to be close.